Guidance

 Asking for clarification

 We may contact you to ask you to clarify information supplied in your application.
-If we do this, it won’t change the time period in which we consider your application.
+If we do this, we may take longer to make a decision regarding your application.

-If your application meets the requirements for us to initiate an investigation, we will advise you of this.
+If your application meets all requirements for us to initiate an investigation or review, we will advise you of this.
 We will also let you know about any further information we need from you.
-You can find further guidance on this in our Investigation Process guidance.
-If the application doesn’t meet the requirements for us to an initiate an investigation, we will reject it unless we have expressly waived those requirements.
+If the application does not meet certain requirements for us to an initiate an investigation, we will reject it unless we have expressly waived those requirements.

-Requirements for a trade remedy investigation to be initiated
+Requirements for a new investigation to be initiated

 There are certain requirements which an application must meet for us to initiate any type of investigation.
 It is helpful to know about these when you are considering whether to make an application and to find out what sort of evidence you will need to provide for it to be successful.

-• the UK industry applying for the measure has a sufficient market share in the relevant goods (known as the market share requirement)
+The applicant UK industry or applicant UK producers must have a sufficient market share in the relevant goods (known as the “market share requirement”), unless this requirement has been waived.

-• the application contains as much of the information that is listed as required in the relevant regulations as is reasonably available
+An application must contain as much of the information that is listed as required in the relevant regulations as is reasonably available.

-• commercial likeness, including competition and distribution channels
+• commercial characteristics, including end use, competition or distribution channels.

 Market share requirement